 Managing data security can be an enormous strain on IT resources.
 In the legal world, security is critical to maintaining what may well be the most basic tenant of the legal profession: confidentiality.
 And that’s just the tip of the iceberg when it comes to a breach of confidentiality, which may also cause legal or regulatory violations, ethical violations, disclosure of restricted data, monetary loss, and more.

-However, when storing documents in a single, secure location like a DMS, it’s much easier for IT and compliance professionals to protect content and mitigate internal and external risks to the firm.
+However, when archiving important documents in a single, secure location like a document management system, it’s much easier for IT and compliance professionals to protect critical documents and mitigate internal and external risks to the firm.
 There are fewer systems to manage, and the DMS provider may even improve a firm’s security posture.

-For example, with a cloud-based DMS, the cloud provider can help the firm execute on security responsibilities by staying up-to-date with current regulations and pivoting quickly to protect against new security threats.
-Tools like document encryption, user access controls, version history, etc. help firms guard and direct the flow of information throughout the firm.
+For example, with a cloud-based DMS, the cloud provider can help the firm execute on compliance requirements by staying up-to-date with current regulations and pivoting quickly to protect against new security threats.
+Tools like document encryption, user access controls, version history, and disaster recovery. help firms guard and direct the flow of sensitive information throughout the firm.
 If you choose to use a cloud-based DMS, be sure to conduct proper diligence to make sure your provider is meeting the standards you need.

 For the Firm and Its People

 In addition to the financial, security, and productivity benefits, a cloud-based DMS solution has numerous benefits for the individual user as well.

 For starters, doing legal work in an electronic document management system is simply easier and more convenient—particularly when those systems are designed with legal professionals in mind.
 You’re no longer swimming upstream with a challenging, disorganized, or outdated system.

 Cloud-based document management systems also support freedom, flexibility, and work-life balance by reducing administrative tasks and making it possible for team members to work remotely with ease.
 Along with that comes professional growth as you’re able to spend more time on the work that’s most important and rewarding.